 - The University of North Texas eliminated its “Free Speech and Public Assembly Policy,” which restricted free expression to six small areas of the campus and required reservations two days in advance plus approval from the Dean of Students.
 The policy change came after FIRE wrote to the university and the UNT Free Speech Coalition, a group of UNT students dedicated to securing the right to free expression on the UNT campus, met with UNT President Gretchen Bataille.

 These examples show how active students, empowered with knowledge about their rights and FIRE’s resources, can make a difference for liberty on campus.
-We invite students interested in working for liberty on their campuses in 2010 to register for the Campus Freedom Network and send us an e-mail.
+We invite students interested in working for liberty on their campuses in 2010 to and send us an e-mail.